gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 ## Differences to HANA-CDS

-The most visible differences in the name resolution semantics of CDx/Language compared to HANA CDS are:
+The most visible differences in the name resolution semantics of CDL compared to HANA CDS are:

 * Using constant values requires to prefix the path (referring to the constant) with a `:`.
 * There is a new semantic for paths (without initial `:`) used in annotation assignments.